-Students are encouraged to contact the Dean of Student Affairs Office with questions about how these policies (which apply to all Tufts activities and community members), may apply to a specific gathering, protest, or demonstration.
+Students are encouraged to contact the Dean of Students Office with questions about how these policies (which apply to all Tufts activities and community members), may apply to a specific gathering, protest, or demonstration.

 Logistical Support.
 Protests and demonstrations on campus are exempt from the event registration process that is otherwise required of all student events.
 Nevertheless, students are invited and encouraged to register their planned protests and demonstrations with the Office for Campus Life (OCL) so that the university can provide event and logistical support.
 OCL staff do not review or approve the content of the event, nor do they authorize or deny any registrations.
 OCL can assist with logistics like obtaining relevant permits from municipal authorities (e.g., permits may be required to close public streets for marches), finding appropriate space and overflow space (e.g., accounting for room/building occupancy limits), supporting a group’s audio-visual needs and making any safety or security arrangements that are needed for the event.
 Details of the event registration process and the form students or student organizations may use to register an event are available online.

 Certain large campus events have additional restrictions to ensure safety for participants and others in the community.
-For any campus event with over 25 attendees, the following additional restrictions apply:
+For any campus event with more than 25 attendees, the following additional restrictions and guidelines apply:

 Under Massachusetts law, stalking and cyber-stalking are prohibited felonious acts.
 Stalking includes a willful, malicious, and knowing pattern of conduct or acts over a period of time directed at a specific person that seriously alarms or annoys the person and that causes a reasonable person to suffer substantial emotional distress and makes a threat with the intent to place the person in imminent fear of death or bodily injury.
 Stalking can be accomplished by mail, telephone, electronic mail, Internet communications, and facsimile.
 Conduct that does not include a threat of death or bodily injury is also illegal and considered criminal harassment.